xEvheMary/BCIKart/README.md

 This Object controls the gameplay for each game mode
 * GameObject ObjectiveTest for test mode
 * gameObject ObjectiveCalib for calibration mode
+*
-These are modification from the tutorial's original objective
+These are modifications from the tutorial's original objective

 ### Kart
 Kart prefab has additional objects